-The tuned Lasso model is the least overfit of the models, and performed comparably on the cross-validation test.
+The tuned Lasso model is the least overfitted of the models and performed comparably on the cross-validation test.
 When only the subset of features from the reduced linear model are used, tuning the Lasso model by cross-validation pushes it towards the regular linear model without any penalty.
-That is, the alpha value becomes very small, so that no penalty is applied, the model becomes almost identical to an unpenalized model.
+That is, the alpha value becomes very small, so that no penalty is applied.
+The result is that the model becomes almost identical to an unpenalized model.

 Features were selected such that the reduced model had all coefficients with RSE less than 50%, so that all of them were significant.
 Moreover, the average RSE in the reduced model was 23%, compared to the full model, where the average RSE is over 530%, meaning that the average standard error was over five times the value of the coefficient itself in the full model.

 Thirteen numeric features persisted through the selection process.
 Eight corresponded to area.
-Since the total finished interior square footage is the sum of the square footage of each room type, either the total areas or the individual room areas must be chosen, but not both (to avoid linear dependence, see here).
-Only the total interior square footage was used, here separated into 1st and 2nd floor square footage, both valued at about 50 $/sq.ft, as this performed better than using the area of individual types of finished rooms.
-Other areas, namely for outdoor, garage, finished basement, and low quality areas, were also appraised by the model, as was the surface area of masonry veneer.
+Since the total finished interior square footage is the sum of the square footage of each room type, one has to choose either the total areas or the individual room areas -- but not both -- in order to avoid linear dependence (see here).
+Only the total interior square footage was used, here separated into 1st and 2nd floor square footage, both valued at about 50 $/sq.ft.
+This performed better than using the area of individual types of finished rooms.
+Other areas, including outdoor, garage, finished basement, and low quality areas, were also appraised by the model, as was the surface area of masonry veneer.
 These values could be used, e.g., to estimate the ROI on constructing certain extensions of a home or remodeling unfinished areas.

 Information relating to the age of the house and when it was remodeled account for two more significant numeric features.
 We can see that houses depreciate at a value of over 300 $/year, while the advantage from remodeled depreciates at a value of about 100 $/year.